IDMNYU/DM1123-VFS-FA15-DUFF/dm1123_vfs_syllabus.md

 * Introduction to the 3 Cs of visual language: components, composition & concept
 * Increased visual awareness and vocabulary through research and observation
 * Increased competency in visually communicating ideas and meaning through practice and iteration
-* An introduction to Adobe Illustrator, Adobe InDesign, and Adobe Photoshop
+* An introduction to Adobe Illustrator, Adobe Photoshop, and Adobe InDesign

 ### LEARNING OUTCOMES